Skip to main content

 • doing programmes to address offending behaviour for example drug or alcohol abuse, violent behaviour, sexual offending, domestic violence

-If someone being supervised doesn't follow the Community Order or licence, probation staff will take action.
+If a person who is being supervised doesn't follow the Community Order or licence, probation staff will take action.
 The offender might be returned to court or directly to custody.
 Sometimes, they might be re-sentenced and sent to prison.

 When someone is on probation